• 19 Feb 2013 / Reviews 2 Comments - join in

 Passable and entertaining for lovers of bad 80s fashion and hair, but the spell it attempts to cast is a dud.

 Blurb-of-interest: Theodora Louise is actually Twink Caplan, who most famously played the flustered teacher Ms Giest in Clueless.
-She has the worst hair here.
+She has the worst hair here; Aarin Teich was in Darkroom.